Skip to main content

 • “Yet, its unique atmosphere sets it apart, providing a fresh experience.”

-• “The atmosphere is so overwhelming that I cannot play this game anymore.”
+• “- Atmosphere, I cannot play this game anymore.”

-• “The players create a try-hard atmosphere, and you get the feeling that some players are really too good at the game.”
+• “So chat is pretty nasty at times, the players are anti-social, lots of try-hard atmosphere, and you get the feeling that sometimes there are some players who are really too good at the game.”

 • music